 However, some studies debate the efficacy of chlorhexidine, and the dentist I spoke with admits that, no matter what chemical treatment they’ve used, they’ve never gotten their bacteria count below 180 CFU (colony-forming units—a microbiological term for estimating bacterial numbers).
 While 180 may sound like a lot when you talking about bacteria, less than 500 CFU is the standard.
 Same goes for drinking water standards for acceptable bacteria count.

 Bear in mind, this is a dentist office that takes biofilm treatment seriously, and there’s still so much further to go in terms of treatment.

 As with any time I speak of biofilm, you have my pity if you’re visiting the dentist soon.

-Colin McKay Miller is the Marketing Manager for the SpiroFlo Holdings group of companies:
+Colin McKay Miller is the VP of Marketing for the SpiroFlo Holdings group of companies:

--SpiroFlo for residential hot water savings (delivered 35% faster with a 3.5% volume savings on every hot water outlet in the home) and industrial water purification (biofilm removal).
+-SpiroFlo for residential hot water savings (delivered 35% faster with up to a 5% volume savings on every hot water outlet in the home) and industrial water purification (biofilm removal).

 -Vortex Tools for extending the life of oil and gas wells (recovering up to 10 times more NGLs, reducing flowback startup times, replacing VRUs, eliminating paraffin and freezing in winter, etc.).